jmadrone/jmadrone.github.io/_pages/cv.md

 title: "Josh Madrone's CV"
 ---

-I am currently working three (3) jobs, two of which are part-time, and the other is running my own business, Emerald Security LLC, a Managed Services Provider, specializing
+I am currently working three (3) jobs, two of which are part-time, and the other is running my own business, Emerald Security LLC, a Managed Services Provider (MSP), specializing in wired and wireless networking, SD-WAN technologies, enterprise wireless, and IP video surveillance systems.

 ## Director of Infrastructure at Citation Compliance Inc